Puyo Puyo 2

+Puyo Puyo 2 (ぷよぷよ通, Puyo Puyo Tsū) is a 1994 puzzle video game developed and published by Compile.
+It is the second installment in the Puyo Puyo series and the sequel to Puyo Puyo (1992).

 Due to its highly acclaimed success, it became the most predominant game of the series.
 Though with many of its rules being experimental, the ability of Sousai (相殺, sōsai) and Rensa Sibari (連鎖縛り, rensa shibari) became a top hit immediately, thus creating longer matches for better gameplay.
 Also due to its successes, it became the most widely known multiplatform game in Japan, appearing in the Arcade, on major domestic consoles, on major handhelds, on the NEC PC-9800 series, on the PC, and on others.

 The name of Puyo Puyo 2/Tsū derives from an English pun, as "tsu" (通, tsū) when spoken aloud sounds similar to the English word "two".
 Compile used similar puns for Puyo Puyo SUN and Puyo Puyo~n.